ppizarror/pygame-menu/docs/_source/advanced.rst

-    This method uses the **kwargs** parameter for defining the settings of the Widget, such as the background, margin, etc. This is applied automatically by the Menu in :py:meth:`pygame_menu.Menu._configure_widget`
+    This method uses the **kwargs** parameter for defining the settings of the Widget, such as the background, margin, etc. This is applied automatically by the Menu widget addition class (``WidgetManager``).
-    method.
 If **MyWidget** needs additional parameters, please use some that are not named as the default kwargs used by the Menu Widget system.

     The function must return the created `widget` object.

 .. note::

-    The widget ``_render`` method should allways call :py:meth:`pygame_menu.widget.core.Widget.force_menu_surface_update` method, this
+    The widget ``_render`` method should allways call :py:meth:`pygame_menu.widgets.core.widget.Widget.force_menu_surface_update` method, this
     ensures that Menu updates the surface and the positioning.

 .. note::